-Do you have any hopes and dreams for 2021 around your work, and maybe life in general, that you’d like to share?
+Do you have any hopes and dreams for your work, and maybe life in general, that you’d like to share?

 I’m starting a series of ‘bloom’ paintings which I’m excited about.
 Usually at this time of year I haven’t had enough time to paint this stage of the orchard, but for various reasons I have more time this year and I’m looking forward to sketching and painting out among the bees!
 I’m also continuing to work on my annual commemorative ‘Harvest’ poster for Sunrise Orchards which I hope to share with visitors to our farm and our website sometime in late summer.

-Well, we really can think of no better way to think about 2021 besides BLOOMING!
+Well, we really can think of no better way to think about the future besides BLOOMING!
 We love that and can’t wait to see more.
 Thank you SO much!

 Leave a comment